 - Zollner Golf Course, right on our campus, has hosted PGA events and is a three-time host of the National Collegiate Golf Championships.

-- 98.8 percent of Trine graduates find employment or are in graduate school within six months of graduation.
+- 99.3 percent of Trine graduates find employment or continue their education within six months of graduation

 - Our network of more than 25,000 alumni will offer you powerful connections in virtually every field, all over the country, throughout your career.